hyperledger-archives/sawtooth-rfcs/text/0000-pbft-consensus.md

   // Message information
   PbftMessageInfo info = 1;

-  // Valid `view_change` messages received by new primary and the original
+  // Valid `ViewChange` messages received by new primary and the original
-  // `view_change` message sent by the new primary repeated PbftViewChange view_change_messages = 2;
+  // `ViewChange` message sent by the new primary repeated PbftViewChange view_change_messages = 2;

-  // New set of `pre_prepare` messages for every sequence number in between
+  // New set of `PrePrepare` messages for every sequence number in between
-  // the last stable checkpoint in `view_change_messages` and the highest
+  // the last stable Checkpoint in `view_change_messages` and the highest
   // sequence number in `view_change_messages`.
   repeated PbftMessage pre_prepare_messages = 3;
 }